hashgraph/hedera-improvement-proposal/HIP/hip-28.md

 There are a number of elements that are required:

 - A project owner that has been created and is linked to a new Ecological Project (EP).
-- A link between HTS and HCS, a common format.
+- A link between HTS (to issue tokenized carbon offsets) and HCS (to log the evidence supporting the issuance of tokenized carbon offsets), a common format.
 - A genesis message that would reference the initial asset in terms of a Core Carbon Principals (CCP) token.
 - State changes of the CCP representation, with versions and updates including additionally and leakage.
 - Continued messages, with a common schema that can be used as a mechanism to upload evidence.